Master of Contemporary Art Practices

 Key dates

-(If you are an international student, please make sure you apply for the program as well as submit your portfolio, interview video and CV well in advance for student visa purpose)
+(If you are an international applicant, please make sure you apply for the program as well as submit your portfolio, interview video and CV well in advance for student visa purposes)

 Portfolio requirements